Panagiotis Giannakis: National team playing career

 Giannakis led the Greek under-16 junior national team to the silver medal at the FIBA Europe Under-16 Championship of 1975.
-A year later, he debuted with the Greece men's national basketball team, as a 17-year-old, versus the Czechoslovakian national team.
+A year later, he debuted with the Greece men's national basketball team, as a 17-year-old, versus the Czechoslovak national team.
 With Greece's junior national teams, he also played at the 1976 FIBA Europe Under-18 Championship, and at the 1978 FIBA Europe Under-18 Championship.

 Giannakis' first appearance with Greece at a major FIBA international tournament, was at the 1979 EuroBasket.
 He won gold medals at the 1979 Balkan Championship, and at the 1979 Mediterranean Games.
 Giannakis also represented Greece at the 1980 FIBA European Olympic Qualifying Tournament, the 1981 EuroBasket, the 1983 EuroBasket, the 1984 FIBA European Olympic Qualifying Tournament, and at the 1986 FIBA World Cup.
 With Greece, he won the gold medal at the 1986 Balkan Championship.

 Giannakis was the team captain of the Greece men's national team that won the gold medal at the 1987 EuroBasket.
 He also played with Greece at the 1988 FIBA European Olympic Qualifying Tournament.
 He won the silver medal at the 1989 EuroBasket, and he also represented Greece at the 1990 FIBA World Cup.

 Giannakis also represented Greece at the 1991 FIBA Centennial Jubilee, which commemorated the 100th anniversary of the creation of the sport of basketball, by the Canadian James Naismith.
 The Jubilee tournament took place at the Peace and Friendship Stadium, in Piraeus, Athens, Greece.
 In three games played during the tournament, Giannakis averaged 14.3 points per game.

 Galis also played with Greece at the following major tournaments: the 1991 EuroBasket, the 1992 FIBA European Olympic Qualifying Tournament, the 1993 EuroBasket, the 1994 FIBA World Cup, and the 1995 EuroBasket.
 Gianankis retired from the Greece men's national team as a player, on August 2, 1996, after competing with Greece at the 1996 Atlanta Summer Olympics.

 During his playing time with the Greece men's national team, Giannakis participated in 29 official FIBA international competitions, and in 40 official international competitions overall.
 Giannakis holds the all-time career record for the most caps with the Greece senior men's national team, with 351.
 That is also the all-time career record for any European national team.
 He also holds the all-time career record for the most total points scored with the Greece senior men's national team, with 5,301 points.
 That is also the all-time career record for any European national team.